 Other than the size, you have the option of choosing plastic or galvanized metal stock tank.
 Although plastic is less expensive and does not corrode, it tends to break more easily and requires more scrubbing to remove dirt and algae.

-For better insulation and durability, we suggest getting a metal stock tank.
+For better a better-insulated stock tank pool and for more durability, we suggest getting a metal stock tank.

 Lay Down The Pool

-Whether you plan to place your stock tank on a deck, on concrete, on a tiled floor, on a wooden surface, or even on the ground, it is essential that the tank is placed on a flat surface.
+Whether you plan to place your stock tank on a deck, on concrete, on a tiled floor, on a wooden surface, or even place your stock tank pool in the ground, it is essential that the tank is placed on a flat surface.
 Use a level measuring tool if you have to.

 It is important to note that if you plan to place your stock tank pool on the ground, be sure that the ground is solid and not prone to becoming soft.
 Most stock tank pool owners place their pools on concrete surfaces for this reason.